Adonijah01/InfoSec365/README.md

     Consistency is Key: Small, consistent efforts compound into substantial expertise.
 This plan is designed to fit into your busy schedule, making it achievable for anyone committed to the journey.

-Favorite Quote:

-"The only way to do great work is to love what you do."
-— Steve Jobs
 Connect with Me:

 - Twitter: [@adonijah_kimut](https://twitter.com/adonijah_kimut)